Speak Out Now

 "Speak Out Now" is a song recorded by Danish recording artist Oh Land, taken from the deluxe edition of her eponymous and second studio album (2011).
 It was released as the album's fifth and final single on 28 November 2011 by Fake Diamond Records.
 The track was written by Nanna Øland Fabricius, Kristian Leth, and Fridolin Nordsø, with production being handled by the latter two.

 "Speak Out Now" divided professional music critics.
 One critic appreciated Oh Land displaying her "mature" side while a different one found it to be "less interesting" compared to her previous singles.
 The Euro TV Place listed "Speak Out Now" at number three on their list of the "10 Best Euro TV Theme Songs".
 Commercially, it peaked at number four in Denmark and was later certified Gold by IFPI Denmark for digital sales exceeding 10,000 units.
 A music video was also created and features Oh Land performing outside in a forest.

+The song serves as the opening and closing theme to the TV 2 Danish television series Rita, which debuted in February 2012.